Choose a cloud SQL Server option: Azure SQL (PaaS) Database or SQL Server on Azure VMs (IaaS)

 For many IT departments, meeting up-time obligations of a Service Level Agreement (SLA) is a top priority.
 In this section, we look at what SLA applies to each database hosting option.

-SQL Database is the right solution for cloud-designed applications when developer productivity and fast time-to-market are critical.
+SQL Database logical servers, elastic pools, and single databases is the right solution for cloud-designed applications when developer productivity and fast time-to-market for new solutions are critical.
 With programmatic DBA-like functionality, it is perfect for cloud architects and developers as it lowers the need for managing the underlying operating system and database.
-For example, you can use the REST API and PowerShell Cmdlets to automate and manage administrative operations for thousands of databases.
-Features such as elastic pools allow you to focus on the application layer and deliver your solution to the market faster.

-SQL Server running on Azure VMs is perfect if your existing or new applications require large databases, interrelated databases, or access to all features in SQL Server or Windows.
-It is also a good fit when you want to migrate existing on-premises applications and databases to Azure as-is.
-Since you do not need to change the presentation, application, and data layers, you save time and budget on rearchitecting your existing solution.
+SQL Server running on Azure VMs is perfect if your existing or new applications require large databases or access to all features in SQL Server or Windows/Linux, and you want to avoid the time and expense of acquiring new on-premises hardware.
+It is also a good fit when you want to migrate existing on-premises applications and databases to Azure as-is - in cases where Azure SQL Database Managed Instance is not a good fit.
+Since you do not need to change the presentation, application, and data layers, you save time and budget on re-architecting your existing solution.
 Instead, you can focus on migrating all your solutions to Azure and in doing some performance optimizations that may be required by the Azure platform.
 For more information, see Performance Best Practices for SQL Server on Azure Virtual Machines.